mohamedtarek45/edulens/README.md

 ---

-## 🧑‍🏫 Demo Teacher Account
+## 🧑‍🏫 Demo Accounts

-For testing teacher features:
+For testing purposes:

+  Teacher Account
-Email: teacher@test.com
+  Email: teacher@test.com  \
+  Password: 123456 \
+  Student Account (Optional for testing)
+  Email: student@test.com
   Password: 123456

+You can use the student account to test the full exam flow without creating a new account via signup.
 ---

 ## ⚙️ Tech Stack